KairosJK/ductr/readme.md

 # 🎨 Ductr

-a small crate for reading, writing, and simple manipulation of the portable pixelmap format family
+a small struct crate for reading, writing, and simple manipulation of the portable pixelmap format family

+## 🧠 Design

+This crate was made with the focus of quick and easy debugging as its main goal.
+Printing byte arrays quickly to a visual file can be great when debugging basic graphics and image manipulation algorithms, and the Portable pixelmap family format is one of the quickest to set up.

+In the future this crate may extend to other raster file formats, such as JPEG or BMP

 ## 🖥️ How to use: